alicevision/Meshroom/README.md

 ## Segmentation Plugin

-[MrSegmentation](https://github.com/meshroomHub/mrSegmentation): A set of nodes for image segmentation from text prompts.
+[MrSegmentation](https://github.com/meshroomHub/mrSegmentation): A set of nodes for AI-powered image segmentation from natural language prompts.
+The plugin leverages foundation models to automatically identify and isolate specific objects or regions in images based on textual descriptions, enabling intuitive content-aware processing workflows.

 # Other plugins